SAP-samples/teched2023-IN264/exercises/ex1/README.md

     - <b>SFSF/NewHire/IN264-XXX</b>, kindly replace **XXX** with the participant number that is assigned to you.
     <br><img src="/exercises/ex1/images/AEM_1_Queue_Topic_Subscription_Create.png" width=90% height=90%>

-22. Naviagte back to Queues.
+22. Navigate back to Queues.
 <br><img src="/exercises/ex1/images/AEM_Navigate_Back_Queues_2.png" width=90% height=90%>

 23. Click the <b>"+ Queue"</b> button on the top right area to create a third queue.